 In case you’re not familiar with prepping avocado, all you need to do is wash/scrub it off (yes, I’m weird and like to wash fruits and vegetables before cutting them so surface contaminates don’t use the knife to travel into the item), slice it in half “length ways”, pop out the seed, and scoop the flesh out of half the rind.
 To keep the unused half looking bright and beautiful, squeeze a little fresh lemon juice on it, wrap it tightly, and place it in the fridge.
 The lemon juice helps keep the flesh from turning brown and icky looking (like a banana or apple will when exposed to air).

 This recipe perfectly fills the 16 ounce blender cup that works with our Ninja blender.
 You can always make it in the full-sized pitcher, though, if you don’t have an individual cup.
-The recipe is designed for use with a high-powered blender (like those sold in the Williams-Sonoma blender section), and I think a “regular” bender would probably have some trouble with all the produce.
+The recipe is designed for use with a high-powered blender and I think a “regular” bender would probably have some trouble with all the produce.
 If you’re able to make it work in a standard blender I’d love to hear about it!
 But I’m getting off topic…

 Ready to learn how to make a smoothie so thick you just might need a spoon?
 I thought so. =)